nicklockwood/layout/README.md

 ## Manual Integration

-If you would prefer not to use either the `LayoutLoading` protocol, you can mount a `LayoutNode` into a view or view controller manually by using the `mount(in:)` method:
+If you would prefer not to use the `LayoutLoading` protocol, you can mount a `LayoutNode` into a view or view controller manually by using the `mount(in:)` method:

 ```swift
 class MyViewController: UIViewController {